paul-pol/Screeny/README.md

 # Screeny
-A simple python library for working with screens and images.
+A simple python library for working with computer screens and images.

 ## Installation